michaelnordmeyer/jekyll-theme-nixer/README.md

 ## Sitemap.xml

-A `sitemap.xml` is already included in the theme and doesn't need a dependency to `jekyll-sitemap`.
-For a standard Jekyll installation, it works out-of-the-box.
+A `sitemap.xml` is already included in the theme and doesn't need a dependency to the `jekyll-sitemap` plugin.
+For a standard Jekyll installation, it works out-of-the-box if this files is copied to the Jekyll directory.

 If hosted with the Github pages plugin, this plugin is already included and will automatically be used instead.
 To overwrite this, the file has to be copied manually from the theme's repository root to the site's repository root.